dianixn/OWC-Channels/README.md

 # OWC-Channels
 The optical wireless channel used in the paper of "Robust Channel Estimation for Optical Wireless Communications Using Neural Network".

-Specular reflections and multi-tap channel.
+DCO-OFDM modules, Specular reflections and multi-tap channel.

 cite as